Dreams from the 2000s

 Once an opponent of the North-South high-speed railway project in 2010, economist Pham Chi Lan said that in 2003 she experienced the Shinkansen high-speed train and was impressed by the high cost of this type of transport.
 "At that time, Vietnam did not have enough resources for basic investment, so it should not be extravagant," she explained her thoughts.

 The North-South high-speed railway project has been re-constructed, not much different from the first proposal.
-The route is 1,570km long, double-track 1,435mm gauge, designed speed 350km/h.
+The route is 1,570km long, double track 1,435mm gauge, design speed 350km/h.
 However, the most important difference is the complete support of public opinion.

-Mr. Nguyen Ngoc Dong assessed that countries usually spend more than 10 years researching high-speed railway projects, while Vietnam has been researching very carefully for nearly 20 years.
+Mr. Nguyen Ngoc Dong assessed that countries usually have more than 10 years to research high-speed railway projects, while Vietnam has been researching very carefully for nearly 20 years.
 "We have missed a beat once.
-Currently, human and financial resources are sufficient, we cannot miss it again ," he said.
+Currently, human and financial resources are sufficient, we cannot miss it again, " he said.

-In previous years, many people were afraid of investing with high-cost ODA loans, and called for socialization as unfeasible.
+In previous years, many people were afraid of investing with ODA loans because of the high cost, and called for socialization as unfeasible.
 Now, the investment scenario is clear, the budget accounts for the majority and is arranged in stages so as not to affect other key projects.

 THANH LAM